woodward/the-gilded-rose/README.md

 Pretty simple, right?
 Well this is where it gets interesting:

 - [x] Once the _sell_in_ days is less then zero, _quality_ degrades twice as fast
+  GW: Current code seems to do less than or equal to zero (verify) for a generic item

 - [x] The _quality_ of an item is never negative